 \section{Monstrous M-theory in $26+1$}

-At this point, the natural question arises whether Monstrous gravities classified above can be uplifted to $26+1$ space-time dimensions, in which the massless little group is $SO_{25}$.
+At this point, the natural question arises whether Monstrous gravities classified above can be uplifted\footnote{ The possibility of an uplift/oxidation to $26+1$ is far from being trivial, and when possible, it uniquely fixes the content of the higher dimensional (massless) spectrum.} to $26+1$ space-time dimensions, in which the massless little group is $SO_{25}$.

-\textit{At least} in one case, namely for the purely bosonic Monstrous gravity labelled by $0.\alpha .iii$ , the answer is positive.
-The field content of such a theory is specified by the following $\mathbf{s}_{1}$ and $ \mathbf{s}_{2}$, as from (\ref{prima}) :
+\textit{At least} in one case, namely for the purely bosonic Monstrous gravity labelled by $0.\alpha .iii$ , the answer to this question is positive.
+The field content of such a theory is specified by the following $ \mathbf{s}_{1}$ and $\mathbf{s}_{2}$, as from (\ref{prima}) :